GuideBusinessUpdated May 2026

 Find a high-value, repetitive problem

-The best AI agents to sell solve problems that are painful, repetitive, and currently done by humans.
-Talk to 10 potential customers before building anything.
-Look for tasks where someone says they spend more than 2 hours per week doing something they hate.
-Outbound prospecting, invoice processing, customer support triage, and report generation are proven examples.
-The narrower your target problem, the easier it is to build, sell, and support.
+The best AI agents to sell solve problems that are painful, repetitive, and currently done by humans at significant time cost.
+Talk to ten potential customers before writing any code.
+You are looking for tasks where someone spends more than two hours per week doing something they describe as tedious, error-prone, or low-value relative to their time.
+Outbound prospecting, invoice processing, customer support triage, compliance document review, and report generation are all proven categories with paying customers.

 02